-Select DHCP which asks a router to automatically supply valid IP Address, Netmask, and Gateway values.

-If you wish to set the IP address settings manually, navigate to each three-digit group and turn the knob to change the value.
+- If using a router, you can select DHCP to automatically supply valid IP Address, Netmask, and Gateway values. - OR - - Without a router, you can set the IP address settings manually.
+Navigate to each three-digit group and turn the knob to change the value.